valyala/httpteleport/cmd/httptp/README.md

 in your clients and/or applications.
-This will eliminate `httptp` hops from the path `client <-> httptp <-> network <-> httptp <-> your application`, saving network and CPU resources.
+This will eliminate `httptp` hops from the path `client <-> httptp <-> network <-> httptp <-> your application`, thus saving network and CPU resources.

 `httptp` contains other configuration options for advanced usage.
 See `httptp -help` for more details: